 Kevin J. Hamilton focuses his practice on labor and employment counseling and litigation.
 Mr. Hamilton has practiced law with Perkins Coie for more than 30 years and has been a partner for more than 25 years, addressing through counseling, negotiation, or litigation, a broad range of key issues critical to the modern workplace.
-Mr. Hamilton has extensive experience with non-competition, trade secret, discrimination, multiple plaintiff and wrongful discharge litigation.
-Mr. Hamilton chairs the firm's nationally-recognized Retail & Consumer Industry practice, including more than 260 lawyers throughout the firm who focus on issues across the spectrum confronting the retail and consumer products industry.
+Mr. Hamilton has extensive experience with noncompetition, trade secret, discrimination, multiple plaintiff, and wrongful discharge litigation.
+Mr. Hamilton chairs the firm's nationally recognized Retail & Consumer industry group, including more than 260 lawyers throughout the firm who focus on issues across the spectrum confronting the retail and consumer products industry.

 Mr. Hamilton has worked closely with a wide variety of clients on employment-related issues, including Starbucks, Microsoft, Vulcan Inc., Eddie Bauer, The Boeing Company, Intellectual Ventures, Puget Energy, Amazon.com, F-5 Networks, Outdoor Voices, Alpha Technologies and J.Crew, among others.